ivanmtoroc/ivanmtoroc/README.md

 # ivanmtoroc

 ## Hi!
-I'm fullstack developer and system engineer student that love code and learn everything.
+I'm fullstack developer and student of systems engineering that love code and learn about everything.